Vivavit/VitWeb/README.md

-Vit Website
+# Vit Website

-I make this for my self.
-I make this to make poforlio.
-In this i put all the thing that I learn so far in.
-It's the website that have only html, css, js but soon i will add with laravel to make it a full wensite hehe><
+I created this for myself as a portfolio website.
+It showcases everything I've learned so far.
+Right now, it's built with just HTML, CSS, and JavaScript, but soon I'll add Laravel to make it a full-fledged website hehe ><

+## Features
-- this website have element follow mouse cursor
+- Elements follow the mouse cursor
-- and nothing new bruhh
+- ...and honestly, not much else for now, bruhh 😅

+## Installation

+I haven't set it up with Git yet, lol, so stay tuned for updates!